-Temporary staff can be team members but cannot serve as team leads.
+Temporary staff and students can be team members but cannot serve as team leads.
 Participation of community partners and alumni is encouraged.

 Cornell affiliate organizations should consult the Office of Engagement Initiatives to determine eligibility.

 Funding for grants will not exceed $5,000.
 All budget lines must be justified.
 Applicants should make their case for the use of funds most appropriate to their need.
 Please note that grantees might not receive their full budget request and that conference attendees will be limited to $500 of funding per traveler.

 Opportunity Grants are not retroactive and can only support programs or travel that takes place after posted notification dates.

 There are three deadlines per year.
 Prospective applicants are encouraged to consult the Office of Engagement Initiatives at any time during the application process.

 ||Aug.
 20, 2019||Oct.
 1, 2019||Feb.
 13, 2020|